tetherless-world/ontology-engineering/oe2022/dog-breed-ontology/index.md

 ## Abstract

-This application recommends dog breeds to households given some specific characteristics of the homeowners.
-Additionally, the recommendation would provide a list of other potential dog breeds that may suit the family’s needs to account for any potential subjective factors like cuteness.
+When looking for a dog to adopt, there is no automated method to match potential owner preferences to appropriate dog breeds.
+Currently potential owners need to go to the internet and try to manually find a breed that will meet specific needs of an individual or a family.
+It is often difficult to find a breed if there are multiple criteria and constraints.
+Some sites offer breed selector quizzes, but few explain their rankings and different quizes are rarely in agreement.
+To address this need to meet multiple, sometimes conflicting, requirements of finding a matching breed of dog to adopt, we propose an ontology-based solution that  ultimately forms the basis of a recommender of dog breeds to households, given some specific characteristics of the homeowner, their home, family, and personal preferences.
+The proposed ontology-supported application recommends dog breeds to households given some specific characteristics of the homeowners like home size, activity level, child friendliness.
+Additionally, the recommendation will provide a list of other potential dog breeds that may suit the family’s needs, to account for any potential subjective factors like cuteness.

 <img src="images/dog1.jpg"/>